-Swimsafer is Singapore’s National Learn-To-Swim and Water Safety Programme.
-It is a six stage curriculum that has testing proficiency to ensure a progressive training syllabus for beginner swimmers to advanced levels for swimmers.
-The curriculum covers personal aquatic competencies in the area of swimming strokes and personal aquatic survival skills for water safety.
+Swimsafer is Singapore’s National Learn-To-Swim and Water Safety Programme that compliments kids swimming lessons.
+It is a six-stage curriculum that ensures a progressive training syllabus for swimmers of all levels (beginners to advanced).
+The curriculum covers personal aquatic competencies in swimming strokes and personal aquatic survival skills for water safety.

 MOE Recognised Certification

 6 Stage Stranded Test Syllabus

 SwimSafer Practical Testing Syllabus

 The objective is to develop confidence and independence in the water, learn general and deep-end water safety.
 Techniques taught include the forward and backward movement, safe entry and exit and personal water safety.

 General skill development including unassisted step entry into the water, sculling, feet first surface dives, personal water safety skills as well as water safety in aquatic environments.
 One of the goals is to achieve 25 metres of continuous swimming.

 Entry skills such as the stride jump will be taught.
 Skills include sculling, underwater skills and putting on a personal flotation device (PFD) whilst in water and swimming with it.
 One of the goals is to achieve 50 metres of continuous swimming.